tieututinhoc/piracy/README.md

 -   [package-lock.json](docs/package-lock.json) - Lock file for package manager.
 -   [package.json](docs/package.json) - Package manager configurations.
 -   [README.md](README.md) - This file.
--   [unsorted.md](unsorted.md) - Residual links from merging the warez and awesome-piracy.
-These either don't belong in this list or will eventually be merged.

 ## Frequently asked questions?